Annie Live!: Plot

-Then Mr. and Mrs. Mudge show up, with proof they are Annie's parents.
+Then people who claim to be Mr. and Mrs. Mudge show up, with proof they are Annie's parents.
 This includes a birth certificate, and the most important thing, the locket.
 But there is little excitement.
 Everyone seems disappointed.
 Warbucks mentions the reward, and Mr. Mudge, actually Rooster, refuses the reward money at first.
-Then he realizes they can take the $50,000 and give Annie a nice life in the country in New Jersey.
+Then he claims to realize they can take the $50,000 and give Annie a nice life in the country in New Jersey.
 However, Mr. and Mrs. Mudge will have to come back tomorrow.

 The next morning, Warbucks has news.
 J. Edgar Hoover has determined Annie's real parents are deceased.
-And there is more news: the real identities of Mr. and Mrs. Mudge have been found to be Rooster and Lily.
-So when they show up, cops are there to take them away, and so is FDR.
-Miss Hannigan also shows up, with all of Annie's friends, and tries to claim the reward, but she is told she is an accomplice and will have to be arrested as well.
-Annie pleads for Miss Hannigan to go free, and Warbucks agrees she will be given a job--just not taking care of orphans.
-Then the entire cast celebrates because Annie and Molly will be adopted by "Daddy Warbucks", as Annie calls him for the first time.
+The real identities of Mr. and Mrs. Mudge have been found to be Rooster and Lily, so when they show up, Roosevelt is present.
+When Warbucks asks if the Secret Service with him have policing rights since Rooster and Lily committed fraud, Roosevelt says they do as Rooster and Lily are arrested.
+Miss Hannigan also shows up with all of Annie's friends and tries to claim the reward, but she is told she is an accomplice and will have to be arrested as well.
+Annie pleads for Miss Hannigan to go free and Warbucks agrees she will be given a job helping out with the construction of new bridges and railroads as part of the "New Deal".
+Warbucks has Drake take Miss Hannigan to the East Wing while the Secret Service take Rooster and Lily away.

+Sometime later during the Christmas season, the entire cast celebrates because Annie and Molly will be adopted by "Daddy Warbucks", as Annie calls him for the first time.
+Rooster and Lily are shown on work release helping Miss Hannigan decorate the Christmas tree.